NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 Because of the variety of machines that Unbound can run on we cannot create a comprehensive tutorial for all possible options.
 For the extent of this tutorial we will use Ubuntu as a stepping stone which you could use for other machines.
 For this tutorial `Ubuntu 20.04.1 LTS` was used.

-While you could download the code and build it yourself if you wanted, it can be as simple as running:
+While you could download the code from Github and build it yourself, getting a copy can be as simple as running:

 .. code-block:: bash

 	apt install unbound

 This gives you a full, compiled, and running version of Unbound which behaves as a caching recursive DNS resolver out of the box for the local machine.
 .. after it has been written, link to the local-stub to show how to compile and build.

 Do note that the current setup is only reachable on this machine.